-- · Before installing the drivers, first install the operating system. - After installing the operating system, insert the motherboard driver disk into your optical drive.
-The driver Autorun screen is automatically displayed which looks like that shown in the screen shot below.
-(If the driver Autorun screen does not appear automatically, go to My Computer, double-click the optical drive and execute the Run.exe program.)
+- Before installing the drivers, first install the operating system.
+(The following instructions use Windows 8 as the example operating system.) - After installing the operating system, insert the motherboard driver disk into your optical drive.
+Click on the message "Tap to choose what happens with this disc" on the top-right corner of the screen and select "Run Run.exe."
+(Or go to My Computer, double-click the optical drive and execute the Run.exe program.)